-See Section 7.2, Representations and Warranties, including in particular item (m) regarding compliance together with the Mortgage Loan Criteria as detailed in Section 7.3 and the Additional Purchase Criteria for Replacement Mortgage Receivables and Further Advance Receivables, as detailed in Section 7.4
+See Section 7.2, Representations and Warranties, including in particular item (I) regarding compliance together with the Mortgage Loan Criteria as detailed in Section 7.3 and the Additional Purchase Criteria for New Mortgage Receivables and/or Further Advance Receivable, as detailed in Section 7.4.
+See also Clean-up Call, Regulatory Call and tax reasons repurchase features.